GET HARD RESULTS. Start here

 Focus on Foreplay

-So you know that foreplay thing you’re always hearing about?
-It’s pretty important.
-Only around 18 percent of the women surveyed reported they orgasm from sexual intercourse alone.
-This is your opportunity.
+In fact, only around 18 percent of the women surveyed reported they orgasm from sexual intercourse alone.
+In science, this is referred to as an “opportunity.”

-Even a few minutes of foreplay can also significantly increase the intensity of sex, helping you and your partner keep the good time going longer.
-And all the while, increase the time you’re having sexual contact without increasing your penetration time.
+Even a few minutes of foreplay can significantly increase the intensity of sex, helping you and your partner keep the good time going longer.

 Try Different Sex Positions